selivan/selivan.github.io/_posts/2018-01-01-ansible-multiline-shell-script.md

 ---
 layout: post
-title:  "ansible: multiline shell script inside playbook"
+title:  "Ansible: multiline shell script inside playbook"
 tags: [ansible, bash]
 ---
 Sometimes ansible is not enough, and you want to use raw shell power.
 But long one-line scripts look unreadable.
 Here is how you can do this with YAML multi-line representation: